 By Miya Jones

-Inclusivity is a wonderful thing, but exclusivity for a group that is often overlooked can be good too, and that is part of the purpose for Night to Shine.
+Inclusivity is a wonderful thing, but exclusivity for a group that is often overlooked can be good too, and that is part of Night to Shine’s purpose.
 The event, started by the Tim Tebow Foundation five years ago, is a prom that dedicates a night of pampering and fun to those with special needs.

 “Most proms wouldn’t have a celebration of those with special needs, there would be accommodations for those with special needs,” said Co-Pastor Todd Bishop of Church Unleashed.
 The Commack church was one of many selected to host the event.
 “The biggest thing for me is seeing the smiles on their faces and then going downstairs to the moms and dads and seeing them tear up.”

 At Church Unleashed, around 250 to 300 volunteers came together and hosted over 100 special needs guests ages 14 and over.
-There were also several vendors who offered their services for free along with guest appearances from sports teams, a visit from some “Star Wars” stormtroopers and superheroes and service dogs for the participants in different rooms.
-The night of festivities is created throughout the world.
+There were also several vendors who offered their services for free along with guest appearances from sports teams, a visit from some “Star Wars” stormtroopers and superheroes and service dogs for the participants to pet and have fun with in different rooms.
+This night of festivity has been replicated throughout the world.
 Last year, 537 churches from 33 denominations, in 49 states and 16 countries rallied 150,000 volunteers.
 They were able to honor 90,000 guests with special needs.

-The four-month preparation for the event included pairing each guest with a buddy who had training on how to make the night as special as possible for the honorees.
-Then they are all crowned Kings and Queens of the court.
+The four-month preparation for the event included pairing each guest with a buddy who had guidance on how to make the night as special as possible for the honorees.
+Then, all the participants were crowned Kings and Queens of the court.

 “I feel there are people that support nights like today, but what I don’t see here are our elected officials that should be here,” said Leg.
 Samuel Gonzalez of the ninth district.
 He and Sen. Monica Martinez were present.

-The Bishops noticed a lack of programming as well specifically in the house of God.
+The Bishops noticed a lack of programming as well, specifically in the house of God.
 They started a special needs ministry a year ago called the Champion’s Club.
-The partitioners go to the sensory, motor skills or discovery rooms that were built in the church to practice and learn about faith on their level.

 Todd recalled one incident in particular that set the tone for their push to be more helpful to those with special needs.